How to Use your FSA Benefits Debit Card

 Why do I need to substantiate a Benefits Debit Card transaction?

-IRS regulations require substantiation on every reimbursement.
+IRS regulations require substantiation for certain card swipes.
 There is an exception for known co-pays and IIAS transactions.
 All other transactions require substantiation.

 What happens if I don’t substantiate a transaction?

-Do I have to use the debit card?
+Do I have to use the benefits debit card?

 The debit card is optional.
 You can still file claims and receive reimbursement like you have in the past.